tenjin/tenjin-ios-sdk/README.md

 To opt-in/opt-out specific device-related parameters, you can use the `OptInParams()` or `OptOutParams()`.  `OptInParams()` will only send device-related parameters that are specified.  `OptOutParams()` will send all device-related parameters except ones that are specified.

-- Please note that we require the following parameters to properly track devices in Tenjin's system.
-If one of these mandatory parameters is missing the event will not be processed or recorded.
+- Please note that we require the following parameter to properly track devices in Tenjin's system.
+If the mandatory parameter is missing the event will not be processed or recorded.

-    - `ip_address`
-    - `advertising_id` and/or `developer_device_id`
+    - `developer_device_id`

 If you plan on using Google Ads, you will also need to add: `platform`, `os_version`, `locale`, `device_model`, and `build_id`.